The post-war period in Innsbruck

 Risen from the ruins

 After the end of the war, US troops controlled Tyrol for two months.
 The victorious French then took over the administration.
-The Tyroleans were spared the Soviet occupation that descended on eastern Austria.
+The Tyroleans were spared the Soviet occupation that swept over eastern Austria.
 Hunger was the people's greatest enemy, especially in the first three years after the war.
 May 1945 brought not only the end of the war, but also snow.
 The winter of 1946/47 went down in Tyrolean climate history as particularly cold and long, the summer as particularly hot and dry.
 There were crop failures of up to 50%.

 The supply situation was catastrophic, especially in the city in the immediate post-war period.
 The daily procurement of food became a life-threatening concern in the everyday lives of the people of Innsbruck.
 In addition to the city's own citizens, thousands of Displaced PersonsThe Tyrolean government had to feed a large number of people, freed forced labourers and occupying soldiers.
 To accomplish this task, the Tyrolean provincial government had to rely on outside help.
-The chairman of the UNRRA (Note: United Nations Relief and Rehabilitation Administration), which supplied war zones with essentials, Fiorello La Guardia counted Austria "to those peoples of the world who are closest to starvation.“
+The chairman of the UNRRA (Note: United Nations Relief and Rehabilitation Administration), which supplied war zones with essentials, Fiorello La Guardia counted Austria "to those peoples of the world who are closest to starvation."
+Milk, bread, eggs, sugar, flour, fat - there was too little of everything.
+The French occupation was unable to meet the demand for the required kilocalories per capita, as the local population and the emergency services often lacked supplies.
+Until 1946, they even took goods from the Tyrolean economy.

 Food was supplied via ration cards just a few weeks after the end of the war.
 Adults had to present a confirmation from the labour office in order to obtain these cards.
 The rations differed depending on the category of labourer.
 Heavy labourers, pregnant women and nursing mothers received food with a "value" of 2700 calories.
 Craftsmen with light occupations, civil servants and freelancers received 1850 kilocalories, white-collar workers 1450 calories.
 Housewives and other "normal consumers" could only receive 1200 calories.